 Around this time, in April of 2014, I met Kate Dolan.
 It was a sudden and impactful experience for both of us.
 We had an undeniable attraction that takes no work to develop.
 We started dating and going steady immediately.

-She had recently finished her Bachelor’s in literature and loved the idea that I was going for a writing/media career and doing it my way — she was raised on Sinatra.
+She had recently finished her degree at Portland State University in english literature, as she had her own dreams of being a novelist or journalist, like Joan Didion or Anne Sexton, and she loved the idea that I was going for a writing career and doing it my way (she was raised on Sinatra).

 Nothing special as apartments go, in fact, it was weird.
 Four apartments were converted in the 1970’s from a 4-Bedroom penthouse mansion.
-I battled the management over mold and electrical repairs — it was a dive — but the view was inspiring.
+Each unit averaged 425 sq. ft. and had something 1920’s original and something 1970’s funky.

 Hosting meetings in this space was great.
 People enjoyed coming over.
 Writing all day indoors felt okay because it was a brightly lit room, airy, with the buzz of a city a hundred feet below.
 Looking into a deep horizon, I hear is actually good for mental health.

-Kate and I dated for a year before she moved in.
-Over the course of this year, I gradually built direct relationships with arts organizations, getting press access to events, building our reputation as a serious publication.
+Over the course of 2014, I gradually built direct relationships with arts organizations, getting press access to events, building our reputation as a serious publication.

 It seems that the more we published, the stronger our traffic was, and suddenly we were noticed by someone that would make it almost impossible to keep Ambit going.

 There was a literary publication in London called Ambit Magazine, and they were pissed when they discovered we shared a name.
 They only had a UK web domain and they were established as a paper magazine in the 1950s.
-So they didn’t think to buy the dot coms.
+They didn’t own the dot coms, so I didn’t see them immediately.
 We talked it out.
-It was best to give up the domains.
+It was best for me to give up the domains.
 Honestly, they’re fortunate that I bought them before someone else, because I never meant to hijack their brand.

 I stink at coming up with brand names and titles.
 After discovering the UK Ambit Magazine, some part of my brain was trying to hatch a new name, but it never came.